-Beginning January 1, 2017, when performing inspections which require you to view equipment where the removal of any covers are necessary, the master electrician and/or his designee shall be present at the time of inspection to perform such tasks and re-secure the equipment once completed.
+Beginning January 1, 2017, when performing inspections which require you to view equipment where the removal of any covers is necessary, the master electrician and/or his designee shall be present at the time of inspection to perform such tasks and re-secure the equipment once completed.

 Electrical Permit Applications Now Completed ONLINE

 Beginning March 2016, Electrical Permit applications shall be completed online by a Master Electrician, who has permission to apply online using his/her license number.